 James: …which is obviously prime subject matter for comedy.

 CC: And tell us about the best bits show – what’s the plan there?

 James: We’re doing a show once a week called ‘Om Nom Nominous’ as part of the Free Fringe, on Wednesday afternoons at the Voodoo Rooms.

 Luke: We were given an opportunity to do a few nights of a show and we thought it’d be a good chance to do an hour of our “circuit” material that doesn’t fit into our main narrative/story-driven shows.

 Dave: It also means we get to revisit our favourite characters from last year’s ‘Choose Death’ show, for those who want to see bits from that again.

-TW: How do you describe your style of sketch comedy – what are your influences?
+CC: How do you describe your style of sketch comedy – what are your influences?